| ||Oct. 2014 - Writing Contest for High School and College Students |

-MONTHLY WRITING CONTESTS: StageofLife.com hosts a monthly writing contest for high school students and college students (open to international students, too).
-Answer the real-world writing prompt each month to share your thoughts and experiences as we change the world, one story at a time.
+MONTHLY WRITING CONTESTS: StageofLife.com hosts monthly writing contests for high school students and college students (open to international students, too).
+Answer the real-world writing prompt below to share your thoughts and experiences as we change the world, one story at a time.
 View winners of past writing contests.

 |ENTER YOUR ESSAY...

-STEP 1 - Answer Teen Survey: Click the Survey Monkey logo to the right to answer the short poll.
+STEP 1 - Answer Teen Survey: Click the Survey Monkey logo to the right to answer our short poll.

 STEP 2 - Submit Essay: